ryanpag3/rosco/commands/score.md

 | `amount` | Set the initial value of the score upon creation. | `false` |
 | `color` | Set the color of the bar when `/score list` is run.
 Defaults to a random color. | `false` |

+### Create Multiple

+You can quickly create multiple scores by simple defining several names seperated by a comma `,`.

+For example, by setting the `name` argument to `test,test2,test3` this will create three scores automatically.

+All scores created this way will be defined with the same `description` and `amount`.
+Colors will be automatically generated.

 ### Examples

 ``` bash